Today we’re talking about fat, a delicious component of our food with a terrible reputation.

 So how on earth did we get here?
-Let's look back
+Let's look back to America, 1940.

 In a host of laboratories across the country.
 Scientists are working feverishly to identify the cause of heart disease, which is killing over a million Americans each year.
 A number of these scientists uncover similar findings, a correlation between high cholesterol. and diets high in saturated fats with cholesterol linked to heart complications, the hypothesis is that a low-fat diet could benefit those at risk.
 Fast forward to the 1980s and things have got rather confused.
 Low-fat diets were being recommended to everyone, not just those at risk of heart disease, governments, doctors, and food manufacturers, the world over were touting the low-fat diet as the route to better health and weight loss.